AndreasAZiegler/AndreasAZiegler.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD candidate in Robotics & Computer Vision
+role: PhD Candidate in Robotics & Computer Vision

 # Organizations/Affiliations to show in About widget
 organizations: